 - How many RTI requests are to be put to each public authority.
 It is important for the public authority not to suspect that this is a test, or it may make a particular effort to respond well to these RTI requests.
 To avoid this, thought should be given as to who will make these requests (not well known people) and how many such requests will be put to each authority (if an authority suddenly receives several requests it might become suspicious). - The RTI requests should range in terms of how 'challenging' they are, with at least some being very simple and easy.
 There are different ways an RTI request can be challenging.
 One is when it is difficult to decide whether or not the information is exempt.
 Another is when an RTI request generates a lot of responsive information.
-A third is when responding to the request will require consultations with other public authorities and/or with third parties. - From among the range of possible responses, the following rules apply: - Only one response full disclosure of the information is always valid. - Three responses may or may not be valid depending on the circumstances, namely: a written refusal (in whole or in part, in which case partial information should be provided); transfer of the RTI request or referral of the requester to another authority; and indicating that the information is not held. - Three responses are never valid, namely: oral refusals; mute refusals (failures to respond at all within the time limits); and providing only part of the information (without indicating that the rest is either exempt or not held).
-Obviously where it is not even possible to lodge an RTI request in the first place this is not a valid 'response'. - The requesting exercise should seek to assess all of the substantive issues listed above. - Depending on the time available for the requesting exercise, three approaches may be employed:

-- Just lodge the RTI requests and do not do anything else - Lodge the RTI requests and then follow-up with the IO and/or lodge an internal complaint (as needed) - Lodge the RTI requests and then lodge an external appeal with the oversight body (as needed) - To the extent possible, the assessment should evaluate whether responses to RTI requests vary as a function of the gender of the requester.
+A third is when responding to the request will require consultations with other public authorities and/or with third parties. - From among the range of possible responses, the following rules apply: - o Only one response full disclosure of the information is always valid. - Three responses may or may not be valid depending on the circumstances, namely: a written refusal (in whole or in part, in which case partial information should be provided); transfer of the RTI request or referral of the requester to another authority; and indicating that the information is not held.
+In addition, another response, providing only part of the information (without indicating that the rest is either exempt or not held), may be partially valid if it seems to be a mistake rather than intentional (although this could never get full points). - Two responses are never valid, namely: oral refusals and mute refusals (failures to respond at all within the time limits).
+Obviously where it is not even possible to lodge an RTI request in the first place this is not a valid 'response'. - The requesting exercise should seek to assess all of the substantive issues listed above. - Depending on the time available for the requesting exercise, three approaches may be employed: - o Just lodge the RTI requests and do not do anything else - Lodge the RTI requests and then follow-up with the IO and/or lodge an internal complaint (as needed) - Lodge the RTI requests and then lodge an external appeal with the oversight body (as needed) - To the extent possible, the assessment should evaluate whether responses to RTI requests vary as a function of the gender of the requester.
 Although best practice is for RTI systems to not require requesters to provide identifying information, many systems do require requesters to provide their names and, in these systems, the request testing exercise can be used to assess this.
-There may also be other sources of this information, such as where gender disaggregated data is already available in annual reports on requests. - The requesting exercise is by far the most time consuming of all of the assessment tools.
+There may also be other sources of

+- this information, such as where gender disaggregated data is already available in annual reports on requests. - The requesting exercise is by far the most time consuming of all of the assessment tools.
 Consideration should be given to ways to reduce this burden, for example by getting interns or students to help with making the RTI requests. - The requesting exercise also takes by far the longest of all of the assessment tools, so it should be started first.